xhruso00/slovnaftbajk/README.md

 ## Description
 This **unofficial** app shows all stations for Bratislava bike sharing.
 If you want to rent a bike in Bratislava you need to purchase a program using [https://www.slovnaftbajk.sk/]()  This app was created before official one.
 It can quickly display all stations around you with the number of available bikes and dock right after you open app.
-This Github page also documents list of commands used by the official app (iOS/Android)
+It can also display your trips with details way more easily than official app.
+On top it offers data export to Health app / GPX file / KML file (in-app purchase required).

 ---

 ## Send feedback
 If you feel you want to contribute to features of this app just open new issue.
+If you need support you can email me at xhruso00 (at) gmail (dot) com

 ---